Siddhi-Kat/Siddhi-Kat/README.md

 - 💬 I love collaborating on beginner-friendly ML projects
 - 🧵 Follow my journey as I turn data into stories

+🌟 Fun Fact

+I believe **“Learning by Building”** is the best way to master tech 🚀

 <!--
 **Siddhi-Kat/Siddhi-Kat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.